 In the living room, we chose a 3 dimensional effect timber cladding in striking Japan black to create a stunning 3.5 meter high feature wall repeating the effect between the two wall mounted cabinets installed in the dining room.

 Furnishings were chosen for their clean and elegant lines.
 Feature lighting includes a dramatic starburst pendant light from Italy in the dining room and an oversized floor lamp, designed with a distinctive grey, black and white marbleised effect, in the living room.
 Magnificent custom Akira Isagawa rugs in tones of pale grey, white and black were used in two different patterns to anchor the seating arrangements in both the living and dining rooms.

 The completed home feels twice as large as it did before the renovation due to the dazzling effect of the light, bright but very soft and calming colour scheme, whilst the textured feature finishes and carefully considered furnishings, carpets, lighting and artworks combine to create an overall feeling of sophistication and contemporary elegance.

-Staircase Artwork by talented Melbourne based artist Jacqueline Tiepermann.
+Staircase Artwork by Melbourne based artist Jacqueline Tiepermann.

-Contact Sydney interior designers, Andrew Loader Design for your residential or commercial interior design needs.
+Contact Sydney interior designer, Andrew Loader Design for your residential or commercial interior design needs.